 Suddenly the game plan looks and feels completely different, and no one gave you the new rules.
-You don’t know what you need to do to get a handle on and accelerate your search – what to do first, what not to do, who to turn to for help, how to best invest your time and funds.
+You don’t know what to do to get a handle on and accelerate your search – what to do first, what not to do, who to turn to for help, how to best invest your time and funds.

 First of all, the world of work has changed.
 Gone are the days of counting on employers for job security.
 These days, employer loyalty rarely exists.
 No job is permanent and everyone is in perpetual passive job search.
 Savvy executives continuously market themselves, always anticipating job transition.
 Career situations can change at any time, so you have to be prepared.
 Your resume, biography, all other career marketing materials and online identity need to be up-to-date and in place.
 All the wheels need to be oiled and working.

 Gone are the days, for the most part, when you could expect long term employment with the same company.
 These days, flexibility is key.
 Temp to perm and portfolio careers (multiple part-time jobs or consecutive interim roles, including temporary jobs, freelancing, and self-employment), especially for boomer executives, have become viable strategies.
 Creating income security, instead of job security, is the new wave.